davepinch/pinchy.cc/content/topics/government/united-states/agencies/national-park-service/flag/Guidon_of_the_United_States_National_Park_Service.svg.md

 ---
-title: "Guidon of the United States National Park Service.svg (Wikimedia Commons)"
+title: "Guidon of the United States National Park Service.svg (Wikimedia Commons)" agency of: Flag of the United States Department of the Interior.svg (Wikimedia Commons)
 author: "Vectorization by [Fry1989](https://commons.wikimedia.org/wiki/User:Fry1989)" flag of: National Park Service
 license: public domain